manojo/parsequery/README.md

   }
 ```

-To run this parser, you run it as follows:
+You run the parser as follows:

 ```scala